 This area has surely been flaunting sunflowers since way before my time, but a quick weekend to the coast and Follonica, following the SP73bis and the SR439 had my heading spinning with fields of flowers already in full bloom in between fields of grain and driveways lined with the picturesque Mediterranean pines.
 You can start the trip out at Colle Val D'Elsa, following the Strada Provinciale 541 "Traversa Maremmana"/SP541 and end up on the lovely beaches of Punta Ala.

 Heading over to the coast?
-Then catch the SCG FI-PI-LI (the main non-toll road that connects Florence, Pisa, and Livorno) where I noted that between the exit Lavoria and Vicarello they have planted several fields of sunflowers.
+Then catch the SCG FI-PI-LI (the main non-toll road that connects Florence, Pisa, and Livorno) between the exit Lavoria and Vicarello last year they planted several fields of sunflowers but this year it is pretty bare, though you might enjoy some stragglers popping along the edges of the fields.

 If you are off to see the tower town of San Gimignano you can combine a stop to see the sunflowers near Taverna di Bibbiano where you will find a great little restaurant and a surprising splash of color with the fragrant purple fields of lavender.